TI-Tokyo/riak-docs-fork/content/riak/kv/3.0.1/using/cluster-operations/inspecting-node.md

 Those extra options are usually assigned by the `riak admin` script for you, but here's how to set them:

-* `--etc`
-  - /riak/latest/using/cluster-operations/inspecting-node/
-  - /riak/kv/latest/using/cluster-operations/inspecting-node/
-  - /riakkv/latest/using/cluster-operations/inspecting-node/
----
-The location of your Riak configuration directory (usually
+* `--etc) - The location of your Riak configuration directory (usually `/etc`).
-    `/etc`).
 In the example above, configuration is in the generated directory of a source checkout of Riak.
-* `--base`
-  - /riak/latest/using/cluster-operations/inspecting-node/
-  - /riak/kv/latest/using/cluster-operations/inspecting-node/
-  - /riakkv/latest/using/cluster-operations/inspecting-node/
----
-The "base" directory of Riak, usually the root of the
-    generated directory or `/usr/lib/riak` on Linux.
+* `--base) - The "base" directory of Riak, usually the root of the generated directory or `/usr/lib/riak` on Linux.
 Scan the `riak admin` script for how the `RUNNER_BASE_DIR` variable is assigned on your platform.
-* `--user`
-  - /riak/latest/using/cluster-operations/inspecting-node/
-  - /riak/kv/latest/using/cluster-operations/inspecting-node/
-  - /riakkv/latest/using/cluster-operations/inspecting-node/
----
-The user/UID as which the Riak node runs.
-In a source
-    checkout, it's the current user; on most systems, it's `riak`.
+* `--user) - The user/UID as which the Riak node runs.
+In a source checkout, it's the current user; on most systems, it's `riak`.

 ## Related Resources